 Since October 1, 2015, approximately $1.11 million in interim mitigation funds for the Redondo Beach facility have been paid by AES to fund appropriate mitigation projects.
 Payments are calculated in determinations prepared by State Water Board staff on an annual basis.

-Figure 1: Historic and Projected Water Usage by the Combined OTC Fleet Without a Redondo Beach Extension

-Figure 2: Historic and Projected Water Usage by the Combined OTC Fleet With a Redondo Beach Extension

 The process to calculate interim mitigation payments was approved by the State Water Board on August 18, 2015, in Resolution No. 2015-0057.
-The State Water Board previously contracted with Moss Landing Marine Laboratory to establish an expert review panel (Expert Review Panel II) on minimizing and mitigating intake impacts from power plant and desalination facility seawater intakes.
+The State Water Board previously contracted with Moss Landing Marine Laboratory to establish an expert review panel (“Expert Review Panel II”) on minimizing and mitigating intake impacts from power plant and desalination facility seawater intakes.
 The Expert Review Panel II developed a mitigation fee for facility interim mitigation that would compensate for continued intake impacts due to impingement and entrainment, which was the basis of the interim mitigation calculation method set forth in Resolution No. 2015-0057.
 The interim mitigation payment calculation comprises an entrainment payment, an impingement payment, and a management payment for implementation and monitoring of the mitigation project.
 The entrainment fee calculation utilizes empirical transport models coupled with the habitat production forgone method, as required by the OTC Policy, and is based on the cost of creating or restoring habitat that replaces the production of marine organisms killed by entrainment.

 In accordance with Resolution No. 2015-0057, interim mitigation payments are calculated annually for each individual OTC facility, comprising the elements discussed above.
 The entrainment calculation is based on the volume of OTC water used during the annual interim mitigation period multiplied by either a site-specific or default average cost of entrainment determined in the Expert Review Panel II’s Final Report.
 Resolution No. 2015-0057 states that when site-specific entrainment data is available for a facility, the Executive Director of the State Water Board shall determine whether this data is suitable for calculating a specific habitat production forgone for that plan.
 Otherwise, owners and operators electing to comply with interim mitigation requirements consistent with Section 2.C.(3)(b) use the default method for calculating the entrainment component of the interim mitigation calculation.
 Each site-specific or general entrainment rate is multiplied by a 3 percent escalator each year to update the average cost of entrainment to account for inflation.
 The impingement calculation is based on the pounds of fish impinged during the annual interim mitigation period multiplied by the average indirect economic value of the fisheries.
 The management and monitoring payment is calculated by taking 20 percent of the sum of the entrainment and impingement calculations.